RicoQ/Kube_Rancher_vCenter/README.md

 # A Small Kubernetes Cluster (k3s - 1 nodes) created with Rancher (Made with IaC in mind)

 This project is my personal play ground for using IaC in order to populate my HomeLab.
 Testing and Learning in the Process.
-I use a VMware vSphere Hypervisor (ESXi) 7.0U3g standard edition and a Debian WLS on my PC.
+I use a VMware vSphere Hypervisor (ESXi) 7.0U3g standard edition and a Debian WSL on my PC.

 **NOTE**:
 - The terraform provider for vSphere requires API write access and is therefore **not supported** for use with a free VMware vSphere Hypervisor license.